JUSTICE FOR WILDLIFE MALAYSIA

 Aimed to protect and conserve wildlife in Malaysia through legal means, Justice for Wildlife Malaysia (also known as JWM) promotes legal literacy among wildlife conservation fraternities.
 JWM look into current legislation to identify gaps, while constantly engaging with the prosecutors of wildlife-related cases to further enhance the investigation methods and improve prosecutorial paperwork.
 Combining conservation science and the law together for policymaking-related work, JWM also conducts immersive awareness campaigns on the other end of the pipeline with the judiciary for a better-targeted approach in sensitising judges of wildlife crime and its detrimental effects.

 This initiative is a spin-off of Justice for Silent Victims (J4SV) program by Panthera and co-organized by Rimba.
 Since the inception of J4SV in 2016, this initiative has grown bigger and eventually presented a new opportunity to become a full-fledged independent project.
-The team is led by Dr Nor Arlina Amirah Ahmad Ghani (Ann), counselled by JWM in-house legal advisor, Dato’ Ahmad Rosli Mohd Sham with Rimba as the main conservation partner.
+The team is led by Dr Nor Arlina Amirah Ahmad Ghani (Ann), counselled by JWM in-house legal advisor, Dato’ Ahmad Rosli Mohd Sham with Rimba and NBS as our main conservation partners.

-Justice for Wildlife Malaysia is a registered non-profit social enterprise entity under JFW Solutions Malaysia (202003163091).
+Justice for Wildlife Malaysia is a registered non-profit research enterprise entity under JFW Solutions Malaysia (202003163091).

 JWM offers trial advocacy training for prosecution officers across government agencies (Perhilitan and other protected area agencies) that includes mock trial sessions, case dissection, and paperwork discussion among prosecutorial and judicial officers.